-The ultimate, easy chanterelle mushrooms recipe that needs to be at your holiday table, tossed together with warm potato wedges, caramelized onions and lots of crispy sage.
-You can even treat yourself to a drizzle of that brown butter sage sauce at end, insanity!
+The absolute best chanterelle mushrooms recipe that needs to be at your holiday table, tossed together with warm potato wedges, caramelized onions and lots of crispy sage.
+You can even treat yourself to a drizzle of that brown butter sage sauce !

-You know it’s all about those sides during the holidays, and if you are a wanna be vegetarian like me then it’s all about those sides all year long!
+You know it’s all about those sides during the holidays even if you are not a vegetarian yet, it’s all about those festively delicious sides!
+And mushrooms and potatoes go together like peanut butter and jelly, a match made in flavor heaven.

 Today, I present to you my newest fall obsession: this warm potato salad with golden chanterelles, caramelized onions and crispy sage.

-- I slowly caramelized onions with a drizzle of Sicilian honey, oh yeah, to which I added some meaty chanterelles to sauté together and pick up on all those amazing flavors.
+- Slowly caramelize onions with a drizzle of Sicilian honey, oh yeah, to which you’ll add some meaty chanterelles.
+Sauté together for all those amazing flavors to marry.

-If you want to make the vegan version of crispy sage potatoes, just crisp up your sage leaves in some olive oil or coconut oil instead of butter.
-Simple as that!
+- If you want to make the vegan version of crispy sage potatoes, just make sure to use plant based butter even though frying in olive oil is really nice too.

 - 2 lb golden potatoes